fulcrologic/fulcro/docs/status.md

 ## Developer's Guide

-The developer's guide is currently a little out-of-date.
-All of the things it describes still work, but there are better ways of doing some of them now.
+The developer's guide is constantly evolving, but is the most complete documentation on the overall platform.

 ## Internationalization

 The story is well defined, and the code is present.
-The lein plugin to do string extraction and module generation is outdated and possibly broken.
-There are mostly easy workarounds for this, but it needs work.

-Fortunately, this does not affect your ability to write programs with i18n support, it just affects the ease in which you can generate translations for other languages.
+String extraction, code generation (as namespaces and/or loadable modules) works.

 - Core code (100%)
 - String extraction (100%)
 - Server-side rendering (100%)
-- Dynamic Loading (80%) (waiting on cljs release July 2017)
+- Dynamic Loading (100%)

 ## Websockets